Brit7777/LM-plagiarism/README.md

 ## Training Corpus
 GPT-2's pre-training data is accessible via this [link](https://skylion007.github.io/OpenWebTextCorpus/).
-You can find all fine-tuning datasets in the ``finetuning_data`` folder.
+You can find all fine-tuning datasets in the ``finetuning_data`` folder in Zenodo.

 ## Automatic Plagiarism Detection
 **STEP 1.
 Finding Top-𝑛′ Candidate Documents**